• Skip to primary navigation

 Below are a few of my favorite scent options but experiment with combinations you might personally enjoy.

-When it comes to brand, I personally use DoTerra essential oils (here's where you can find my favorites!).
 However, I am not a rep for them.
-I contrast, I've heard that Young Living oils are just as amazing and even have some myself.
+In contrast, I've heard that Young Living oils are just as amazing, and even have some myself.

-If you're curious about scents and how they relate to healing or your mood, below is a basic summary.
 Although, there are so many, DoTerra has a great list of mood-boosting essential oils more!
 Thus, it's really just about playing with scents you love.

 Citrus Essential Oils (orange, lemon, lime)- these are happy oils.
 They're great pick me ups